 The documentation that IPA offers is perhaps the most thorough guide to a Stage Gate Process.
 You will find a wealth of exceptional material (all at no cost) in their Assurance Review Toolkit.
 I particularly recommend the six OGC Gateway Review Guidance and Templates documents, which refer to the review stages 0 to 5.

-Gateway reviews are carried out by a team of experienced professionals, who are independent of the project or programme team.
+Gateway reviews are carried out by a team of experienced professionals, who are independent of the project or program team.
 They are selected from a pool of accredited reviewers who all have relevant project, governance, functional, and sector skills.
 All reviewers have to go through training and an accreditation process.

 Gateway Reviews can take from 2 to 4 days, with a review team of 3 or 4 people.
 Teams are chosen to meet the needs of the project or program under review.
-The review team produces a report that gives their overall assessment, findings and recommendations.
+The review team produces a report that gives their overall assessment, findings, and recommendations.

 The Stage Gate process comes from the world of New Product Development.
 And let’s not forget that this is where the idea of Scrum has its origins too.